Vipul1510/NeuRobot/README.md

 # NeuRobot
 This project aims to make a thought controlled robot.
-The following repo tells all the details of the project.
+The following repo tells all the details of the project.</br>
 Introduction